terrestris/momo3/docs/geoportal/geodata-and-contributions-for-KYRBAtlas.md

-# Geodata Upload List for Kharaa Yeroo River Basin Atlas
+# Upload List for the Kharaa Yeroo River Basin Atlas

-###### List of geodata for the Kharaa Yeroo River Basin Atlas to be provided and uploaded to the MOMO geoportal
+###### List of texts, geodata and further contributions for the Kharaa Yeroo River Basin Atlas to be provided and uploaded to the MOMO geoportal

 This list is meant as a living document and is not complete.
-Please add all data layers you are planning to contribute or have already uploaded to this list!
+Please add all texts and data layers you are planning to contribute or have already uploaded to this list!

 **priority maps are marked in bold**

+## Contents of the Kharaa Yeroo River Basin Atlas

+Foreword

+Preface

+Introduction

+Background

 #### 1. General River Basin Characteristics
 **1.1 Location of the River Basin**